ericmeyer1/datafun-06-projects/README.md

 The goal of this project is to complete two exploratroy data analysis projects using Python skills:

 1. Diamonds Data Analysis
-    - Imported csv dataset with pandas
+    - Importing csv with pandas
-    - DataFrames
+    - DataFrames (describe)
-    - DataFrame describe() function
     - Series method unique()
     - Histograms with matplotlib